Kong/docs.konghq.com/app/konnect/updates.md

 : You can now manage {{site.konnect_short_name}} authorization with [teams and roles](/konnect/org-management/teams-and-roles).
 Existing RBAC roles have been converted to [predefined teams](/konnect/org-management/teams-and-roles/teams-reference), which are available for all {{site.konnect_short_name}} organizations.

-: Invite users and add them to these teams to manage user access.
-You can also assign individual roles per user.
+: To manage user access, invite users to {{site.konnect_short_name}} and add them to teams, or assign individual roles to a user.

-: With a {{site.konnect_short_name}}t Enterprise subscription, you can also [create custom teams](/konnect/org-management/teams-and-roles/manage) and assign per-entity permissions for each team.
+: With a {{site.konnect_short_name}} Enterprise subscription, you can also [create custom teams](/konnect/org-management/teams-and-roles/manage) and assign per-entity permissions for each team.

 **Declarative configuration management support with decK** : As of [decK 1.12](https://github.com/Kong/deck/releases), standard decK commands such as `diff`, `sync`, and `dump` support {{site.konnect_short_name}} runtime groups.